jasleon/Highway-Driving/README.md

                                 map_waypoints_x, map_waypoints_y);
 ```

 Before creating the spline, I rotated the list of waypoints such that the car reference angle shifts to 0 degrees.
-This rotation makes getting y values from the spline much easier.
+This rotation makes getting y values from the spline much easier later on.
 This transformation is implemented in in `src/main.cpp` from lines #249 to #256.

 The next step is to create a spline to generate a path.
 I used the [spline](http://kluge.in-chemnitz.de/opensource/spline/) library shown in the Q&A session.